DragosPopse/mani/README.md

 # mani
-Mani is an odin-to-lua exporter that generates Lua C API bindings for your odin source files.
-This project is WIP, and doesn't have many features yet.
-The attributes API is subject to considerable amount of changes
+Mani is an odin-to-lua exporter that generates Lua C API bindings and LSP code completion for your odin source files.

 ```odin
 package main